ZeroDarkHardy/Election_Analysis/README.md

     - Raymon Anthony Doane received 3.1% of the total, with 11,606 votes.
 - The winner of the election was:
     - Diana DeGette, who received 73.8% of the total votes, with 272,892 votes cast in her favor.
+### Results by County
+    - Jefferson County: 10.5% of total votes cast (38,855)
+    - Denver County: 82.8% of total votes cast (306,055)
+    - Arapahoe: 6.7% of total votes cast (24,801)
+- Denver county had the largest voter turnout, by far.

+## Summary